weDevsOfficial/wp-project-manager/readme.md

 * French translation by Corentin allard
 * Dutch translation by eskamedia
 * Brazilian Portuguese translation by Anderson
+* German translation by Alexander Pfabe
+* Spanish translation by Luigi Libet
+* Indonesian translation by hirizh

 ## Changelog

+= 0.4.3 =

+* new: Spanish translation
+* new: German translation
+* new: Indonesian translation
+* fix: milestone datepicker issue
+* fix: some typo fixes
+* improved: comment count next to tasklists

 ### 0.4.2